Roger Morris (bishop): Ordained ministry

 On 2 May 2014, Morris was announced as the next Bishop of Colchester, a suffragan bishop in the Diocese of Chelmsford.
 He was consecrated as a bishop on 25 July 2014 at St Paul's Cathedral by Justin Welby, Archbishop of Canterbury.

+Views

+In 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

 Morris is married to Sally, a headteacher in a secondary school and a Minister in Secular Employment (MSE).
 They have two daughters.
 Morris stage-manages the Canopy Stage (previously The Performance Café) at the annual Greenbelt Christian Arts Festival.
-His interests include popular music, films, supporting Bristol Rovers and walking the family's two dogs.
+His interests include popular music, films, supporting Bristol Rovers and walking the family's three dogs.